Landscape and Geology

 Midway it flows into an on-line lake, which acts as a storm water reservoir for the Highwoods estate.
 Although attenuated at the discharge point from the lake, the volume of water entering the stream at times of heavy rain can be flashy.

-The stream spreads forming a marsh on the southern boundary before leaving the park through a sluice and an underground conduit. carrying it beneath the railway and Broadlands housing development to the south.
-It eventually enters the River Colne opposite the ornamental lake in Lower Castle Park.
+The stream spreads forming a marsh on the southern boundary before leaving the park through a sluice and an underground conduit, carrying it beneath the railway and Broadlands housing development to the south.
+It eventually enters the River Colne opposite the Lower Castle Park.

 A number of additional minor springs and seasonal streams have formed small side valleys running into the main valley, for example that which issues from Friars Grove and flows into the head of the marsh on the southern boundary.